All About Olive Wood

 Olive wood is a type of hardwood that is native to Mediterranean regions.
 It is characterised by its deep, reddish-brown colour and is known for its rich, oily, and earthy aroma.
 Olive wood has been used for centuries in building construction, furniture making, and fine art due to its natural resistance to rot and durability.
 Today, olive wood is still widely used in Europe and North America as a rich source of natural colourant.

 In addition to its aesthetic appeal, olive wood is also prized for its unique structural properties.
 Due to its density (7.1 kg/m3), resilience (0.63 MPa), and stability (0.68% compression), olive wood provides excellent resistance to compression and tension stress when compared to other woods.
 This makes it an ideal choice for use in heavy construction projects such as bridges and buildings.
-In addition, the presence of natural oils in olive wood makes it resistant to decay, mold, and insects.
+In addition, the presence of natural oils in olive wood makes it resistant to decay, mould, and insects.

-Olive Wood’s appearance, costliness and hardness suit it well to use in high-end furniture, veneer, turned objects, and small speciality wood items, where cost isn’t so much of an issue as construction, cooking or heating, for example.
+Olive Wood’s appearance, costliness, and hardness suit it well to use in high-end furniture, veneer, turned objects, and small speciality wood items, where cost isn’t so much of an issue as construction, cooking or heating, for example.

 Olive Wood can be described as being cream-orange or yellowish-brown, with darker brown or black, contrasting streaks.
 Olive Wood can be distinguished by its burl, curly or wavy grain, or wild grain.
 Straight, interwoven, or wild grain is common.
 It has a natural lustre with a moderate degree of volume.